What's traffic like in the U.S. 70 project area in James City?

 The project is

 among several to improve the U.S. 70 Corridor – one of the primary east-west corridors across eastern North Carolina.

 U.S. 70 provides an important connection between the port at Morehead City, military bases in Havelock and Goldsboro, and the Global TransPark in Kinston.
 NCDOT has identified the corridor as one of three in which improvements would assist economic development in the primarily rural areas of eastern North Carolina.

 In addition, the

-2015 Fixing America's Surface Transportation Act designated U.S. 70 from I-40 in Garner to the port at Morehead City as a high-priority corridor and future interstate (later signed as "Interstate 42").
-The interstate designation will benefit military interconnectivity, aid in economic development, create jobs and stimulate growth in travel and tourism.
+2015 Fixing America's Surface Transportation Act designated U.S. 70 from I-40 in Garner to the port at Morehead City as a high-priority corridor and future interstate (later signed as Interstate 42).
+The interstate designation will benefit military interconnectivity, aid in economic development, create jobs, and stimulate growth in travel and tourism.

 This project is listed as Projects U-5713, R-5777A and R-5777B in the N.C.
-Department of Transportation's State Transportation Improvement Program and is funded for $171.6 million.
+Department of Transportation's State Transportation Improvement Program and is funded for $322 million.